-^ Image: MA Design student Ramya Chandran developed a sculpture key during he design residency with the Tamil Heritage Trust.
+/ Image: Muhammad Andri Bin Afandi.
+MA Design (Class of 2019).
 POSTGRADUATE RESEARCH LASALLE has a long tradition of practice-led research in art and design.
 The College aims to assume a significant role in Singapore for practice-led research in visual, performing and literary arts, and aspires to add the distinctive viewpoint of Singapore to research into artistic practice in the 21st century.
 The Research Methods in Creative Arts module is a common module which all students are required to undertake.
 You will have the opportunity to interact with one another in the first term (seven weeks), to network with peers in other MA programmes and foster a stronger community of research practice that enhances your respective discipline of study as well as within the College.
 You will be introduced to relevant professional methods of research and creation which may include profiles of and/ or dialogue with creative professionals, critical/theoretical discourse, action research, visual object analysis, textual analysis, case studies, historical and ethnographic research, interviews, life stories/autobiographies, etc. You will also be introduced to research practices such as literature reviews, process-based discovery, bibliographical searches, quantitative & qualitative methods, citations and the construction of research questions.
-Postgraduate students are constantly exposed to firsthand experience in current practices of research and creation, leading to the acquiring of powerful knowledge and a wide set of skills by the time you graduate.
+Postgraduate students are constantly exposed to first-hand experience in current practices of research and creation, leading to the acquiring powerful knowledge and of a wide set of skills by the time you graduate.
 You will have opportunities to develop expertise in accordance with your research interests.
-Image: Sin Shiu Heng, Shifting Mindsets, Bridging Generations, MA Design (Class of 2020).
-V
+Image: Nicholas Ooi, MA Design (Class of 2018).